How to beat your competitors

 Niching is effective for several reasons:

 3. Niching allows you to become the best in the world.
 No one checks into a hotel and asks the concierge, “What’s the second-best Chinese restaurant nearby.”
 Seth Godin argues that buyers always want the best in the world.
-Though he admits that “the best” depends on what the target segment wants (e.g., Chinese food), and that “the world” may be restricted (e.g., to restaurants within a certain distance of the hotel).
+However, he admits that “the best” depends on what the target segment wants (e.g., Chinese food) and that “the world” may be restricted (e.g., to restaurants within a certain distance of the hotel).
 Godin argues that, to be successful, a person or company must define the “world” it will be best in, and what it means by “best.”
 And then, crucially, to not fall short.

 Niching works best for marginal outsiders